thoughtbot/roux/README.md

 ### Utilities

-This holds an utility-based helpers that can be used globally.
+This holds utility-based helpers that can be used globally.
 The only utility present is `.hide-visually` which will hide an element visually but still be accessible to a screen reader.
 It comes with a companion class, `.u-hide-visually--focus-unhide` which will show an element if focused (by a keyboard for example).

 #### Tips